-Covid 19 coronavirus lockdown: What is an 'essential' service that can stay open?
+Covid-19 coronavirus lockdown: What is an 'essential' service that can stay open?

 Fast-moving consumer goods:

-• Businesses involved in the supply, delivery, distribution and sale of food, beverage and other key consumer goods (but not takeaway shops)
+• Businesses involved in the supply, delivery, distribution and sale of food, beverages and other key consumer goods (but not take-away shops)

 Education: